Live

 This is going to sound obvious, but I think it needs to be said: managing a mood disorder is not a game.
 It’s not a challenge to complete.
 It’s not a journey with milestones and achievements.
 It’s a chronic condition that you live with, that fluctuates, that sometimes gets worse despite your best efforts.

-Framing it as a game — even a gentle, friendly game with cute animals — implicitly says that consistency = success and inconsistency = failure.
+Framing it as a game, even a gentle, friendly game with cute animals, implicitly says that consistency = success and inconsistency = failure.
 But with a mood disorder, inconsistency is a symptom, not a character flaw.
 The person who stops logging for a week isn’t “failing at self-care.”
 They might be in an episode.
+Those tracking gaps are data too.
 The last thing they need is a app making them feel worse about it.

 There’s something a bit condescending about the whole approach, honestly.
 Like, I’m an adult managing a serious condition.
 I don’t need a virtual pet to motivate me.
 I need a tool that’s useful enough that I want to use it, and forgiving enough that I don’t feel punished when I can’t.